dgraph-io/dgraph/wiki/content/query-language/index.md

 `@index` keyword at the end of a scalar field declaration in the schema specifies that the predicate should be indexed.
 For example, if we want to index some fields, we should have a schema similar to the one below.
 ```
-name: string @index
+name: string @index .
-age: int @index
+age: int @index .
-address: string @index
+address: string @index .
-dateofbirth: date @index
+dateofbirth: date @index .
-health: float @index
+health: float @index .
-location: geo @index
+location: geo @index .
-timeafterbirth:  dateTime @index
+timeafterbirth:  datetime @index .
 ```

 All the scalar types except uid type can be indexed in dgraph.
 In the above example, we use the default tokenizer for each data type.
 You can specify a different tokenizer by writing `@index(tokenizerName)`.

 ```
-name: string @index(exact, term)
+name: string @index(exact, term) .
-age: int @index(int)
+age: int @index(int) .
-address: string @index(term)
+address: string @index(term) .
-dateofbirth: date @index(date)
+dateofbirth: date @index(date) .
-health: float @index(float)
+health: float @index(float) .
-location: geo @index(geo)
+location: geo @index(geo) .
-timeafterbirth:  dateTime @index(datetime)
+timeafterbirth:  datetime @index(datetime) .
 ```

 The available tokenizers are currently `term, fulltext, exact, int, float, geo, date, datetime`.
 All of them except `exact` and `fulltext` are the default tokenizers for their respective data types.
 You can specify multiple indexes per predicate as shown for `name` in the above example.

-{{% notice "note" %}}To be able to do sorting and filtering on a predicate, you must index it.{{% /notice %}}
+{{% notice "note" %}}To be able to do filtering on a predicate, you must index it.{{% /notice %}}

 #### String Indices
 There are three types of string indices: `exact`, `term` and `fulltext`.
 Following table summarize usage of each index type.